A staged model of how users progress toward a goal, with measured drop-off at every step.

 A funnel is a staged model of how users move from first contact to a goal, with a measured drop-off at every step.
-The shape gives it the name: each stage holds fewer people than the one before, and the widening gaps tell you where the product or the message is failing.
-The funnel's strength is that it makes loss visible and addressable.
-Its weakness is that it treats growth as a one-way pour, with nothing flowing back to the top.
+The shape gives it the name: each stage holds fewer people than the one before, and the widening gaps show where the product or the message is losing people.
+It models growth as a one-way pour, with nothing flowing back to the top.

 The conversion-funnel idea descends from the AIDA model of advertising attention (Awareness, Interest, Desire, Action), credited to Elias St. Elmo Lewis around 1898 and refined through the twentieth century.
 The version that product and growth teams use today was sharpened by Dave McClure in a 2007 Seattle Ignite talk, Startup Metrics for Pirates.
 He compressed the customer lifecycle into five stages, Acquisition, Activation, Retention, Referral, Revenue, and the initials spell AARRR, hence "pirate metricsMetricStrategyA unified metric that measures progress, health, or behaviour across the productView reference →".